shreni123/docs-csm/upgrade/network/chn_enable.md

 ### Update CSM Service endpoint data (MetalLB)

 1. (`ncn-m001#`) Create new MetalLB configuration map from updated customizations data.
-The new configmap will not be applied in the update phase as this would change service endpoints earlier than desired.
+The new ConfigMap will not be applied in the update phase as this would change service endpoints earlier than desired.

    ```bash
     yq r ${UPDATEDIR}/customizations.yaml 'spec.network.metallb' |